nanashi161382/unstable_diffusion/README.md

 ### Inpainting of 2+ objects with different prompts

-The inpainting function repaints part of the original image with a single set of a prompt and a negative prompt.
+The inpainting method repaints part of the original image with a single set of a prompt and a negative prompt.
 But there may be cases where you may want to repaint multiple parts of the original image at once.
 We can use multiple layers in the Layered Diffusion Pipeline to specify each object in each layer.
 Here is an example.

 ```python
 image_size = (512, 512)  # width, height